The Four Most Common Signs Of Social Anxiety

 Treatment options for social anxiety

-Although social anxiety can be intense and persistent, it can be treatable with medication and psychotherapy.
-Cognitive-behavioral therapy (CBT) can dramatically lower social symptoms and has long-lasting effects, according to a 2015 study.
+Although social anxiety can be intense and persistent, it can be treatable with medication, like selective serotonin reuptake inhibitors (SSRIs), and psychotherapy.
+Cognitive-behavioral therapy (CBT) can successfully treat social anxiety disorder and dramatically lower social symptoms while offering long-lasting effects, according to a 2015 study.
 Social anxiety can also be treated with medications like benzodiazepines and selective serotonin reuptake inhibitors (SSRIs), although these can have side effects.
+However, try not to let a fear of anxiety treatment options dissuade you from seeking support.

-In addition to professional treatment, it can be possible to address social anxiety by gradually exposing yourself to situations that tend to lead to fear.
+In addition to professional treatment, it can be possible to treat social anxiety by gradually exposing yourself to situations that tend to lead to fear.
+For example, attending and speaking at a support group with others facing similar mental health conditions could be a good start.
 Recognizing that what you’re experiencing may be social anxiety can also help, as it may lead you to feel more confident as you work to overcome challenges and make progress on your goals.

 No matter what, remembering that you aren’t alone and that there can be resources to help you make things better can be incredibly beneficial.